 I always associate America with breakfasts, my favourite meal of the day.
 On my first couple of mornings, I re-acquainted myself with an old fashioned diner, a cream and brown affair with booths and Formica topped tables.
 The service order is strict.
 Despite only a handful of tables being taken you must be seated by a greeter, then brought a menu and a coffee by a server.
 A waiter follows up to take your order.
 It’s all-you-can drink coffee and it’s good, strong and hot.

 A pile of light fluffy French toast is placed in front of me within ten minutes, the strips of bacon are a crispy delight ( and yes, full of nitrites and nitrates), and it comes with sides of butter and maple syrup.
-This is not a breakfast for the faint hearted and those four flights of stairs to climb seem even more appealing.
+This is not a breakfast for the faint hearted but those four flights of stairs now have taken on a whole new purpose.
 Accompanied by the New York Times and endless cups of coffee, it’s my idea of breakfast heaven.

 Eventually, I am joined by Man, who had been snowed in on Long Island, and breakfast has to become a more mundane meal before he heads off to work.
 We were lucky that our apartment allowed for ‘proper’ cooking, with a working hob and oven.
 This is not necessarily standard in this city– many young professionals don’t cook and survive with a fridge, a hob, and a microwave.